-The MX Book of New Sherlock Holmes Stories has reached thirty-three volumes and just keeps breaking records - the most new stories (over 800), the most participating authors (over 200), etc - but its the quality of the reviews that is the most rewarding.
+The MX Book of New Sherlock Holmes Stories has reached thirty-nine volumes and just keeps breaking records - the most new stories (over 800), the most participating authors (over 200), etc - but its the quality of the reviews that is the most rewarding.

 There are a staggering 23 positive reviews from Publishers Weekly - a record - here are links to them all (nineteen are starred reviews).

-We've launched the Sherlock Holmes Book Club where fans can get a hardcover edition every month.
+We've launched the Sherlock Holmes Book Club where fans can three paperbacks every quarter.